-- 7. Select y at Enter advanced database configuration. - 8.
-In Advanced database configuration, enter Option [3] MySQL/MariaDB, then enter the credentials you defined for user name, password and database name. - 9.
-At Proceed with configuring remote database connection properties [y/n] choose y.
+- 7. Review the GPL license agreement when prompted.
+To explicitly enable Ambari to download and install LZO data compression libraries, you must answer y.
+If you enter n, Ambari will not automatically install LZO on any new host in the cluster.
+In this case, you must ensure LZO is installed and configured appropriately.
+Without LZO being installed and configured, data compressed with LZO will not be readable.
+If you do not want Ambari to automatically download and install LZO, you must confirm your choice to proceed. - 8.
+Select y at Enter advanced database configuration. - 9.
+In Advanced database configuration, enter Option [3] MySQL/MariaDB, then enter the credentials you defined for user name, password and database name.

+10At Proceed with configuring remote database connection properties [y/n] choose y.

-10 Setup completes.
+11 Setup completes.